NetApp/harvest/docs/mcp/overview.md

-# Harvest MCP Server
+# Harvest Model Context Protocol Server

-The Harvest MCP (Model Context Protocol) Server provides MCP clients (like GitHub Copilot, Claude Desktop, and other LLMs) with intelligent access to your infrastructure monitoring data collected by Harvest from ONTAP, StorageGRID, and Cisco systems.
+The Harvest Model Context Protocol (MCP) server provides MCP clients like GitHub Copilot, Claude Desktop, and other large language models (LLMs) access to your infrastructure monitoring data collected by Harvest from ONTAP, StorageGRID, and Cisco systems.

 ## What is MCP?

-The Model Context Protocol (MCP) is an open standard that enables interactions between MCP clients and external data sources.
+The [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro) (MCP) is an open standard that enables interactions between MCP clients and external data sources.
-Harvest MCP Server acts as a bridge between MCP clients and your infrastructure monitoring data stored in Prometheus or VictoriaMetrics, allowing for intelligent analysis and insights.
+The Harvest MCP server provides APIs for large language models (LLMs) to query your Harvest-collected open-metrics data.
+These APIs enable intelligent data analysis and insights.

 ## What You Can Ask

-Transform your monitoring data into actionable insights through natural language questions:
+The Harvest MCP server allows you to ask natural language questions about your infrastructure monitoring data.
+Here are some example queries:

 **Simple Health Checks**